-Workforce Development Services offer educational opportunities and support services focused on the needs of the unemployed and underemployed residents in the area as well as those seeking a career that requires specialized short-term training, and/or a college certificate or degree.
+Workforce Development Services offers educational opportunities and support services focused on the needs of the unemployed and underemployed residents in the area as well as those seeking a career that requires specialized short-term training, and/or a college certificate or degree.

 - Assistance in getting started at College of DuPage

-- Information on Degree and Certificate programs
+- Information on degree and certificate programs

 - Identifying the program of study that is right for you